lazicdev/lazic_rent/README.md

 English:

-Very simple rental with qtarget (ox) and oxlib, for more information, visit Config
+Very simple rent car with qtarget (ox) and oxlib, for more information, visit Config

 Serbian: